concord-consortium/lob.concord.org/README.md

 # Satic website for lob.concord.org

 This repository is the home for lob.concord.org.
-Follow these directions to deploy This site to the correct S3 bucket, and deploy.
+Follow these directions to develop and deploy this website.

 ## Requirements